kristianmandrup/reactive-styles/README.md

 ## Stylers

-We recommend defining stylers using classes, though you can use simple objects with functions as well.
+You can define stylers using classes or simple function container objects.

 ### Object based styler